 Oysters will grow on almost any surface, including false teeth, if that's what happens to be available.
 The tooth-growing oyster shown above was found in the Chesapeake Bay in 1898, and sent to the Smithsonian where they were put on display and became quite a popular attraction.
 But soon a paternity battle erupted around them.
-From The Strand magazine, 1903
+The story was told in the Saint Paul Globe

 Half a century later

 And, oddest of all, there is an upper set of false teeth to which an enterprising oyster is firmly attached.

 The history of this last oyster is decidedly interesting.
 About four years ago it was raked out of the waters of Chesapeake bay by a dredging boat, together with the false teeth to which it was firmly fixed, and teeth and oyster were acquired by a hotel keeper at Cowart, Va., whose wife forwarded them to the Smithsonian Institution at Washington.
 The matter obtaining some advertisement, a man named Webster, residing in Bedford, Iowa, claimed the teeth, saying that he had lost them from a steamer bound for Norfolk.